-The route is challenging and varied and scenic, and it offers many fine views of the region's rich industrial heritage, for instance of the graceful Müngstener Brücke (Müngsten Bridge), Germany's highest railway bridge:
+The route is challenging and varied and scenic, and it offers many fine views of the region's rich industrial heritage, for instance of the graceful Müngstener Brücke (Müngsten Bridge), Germany's highest railway bridge (pictured below):

 In case 63.3km is not your distance have a look at these race options:

 - 400m-800m-1,250m-2,450m races for children aged 15 years and under.

 - Run one lap through the eastern part of Remscheid.